Equity Release For Over 70s Your 2026 Guide

 Suppose you’re already receiving financial support for care services at home.
 In that case, equity release can trigger a re-evaluation, after which you may be asked to contribute towards your care package or pay the entire amount, depending on the increase in your savings.

-About Interest Serviced Lifetime Mortgages
+About Interest-Service Lifetime Mortgages

 Most equity release plans open to those aged 55 are based on interest roll-up, or you can pay up to 10% (on select plans) interest each year without penalties because of early repayment charges.